coaltail/portfolio/readme.md

 # API using MongoDB, Mongoose and ExpressJS
-## This is my first API, using the listed technologies.
-I'll be connecting the API to the front-end and pull some data from it.
+This is my first attempt at creating a working API using the listed technologies.
+I will be connecting the API to my front-end application for my portfolio.
-## It's my first attempt at a full-stack application.